QuEchem/vue-moviedb/README.md

 # vue-moviedb
-A mini project on vue
+A mini project with vue.
+With the tutorials on [leveluptutorials](https://www.leveluptutorials.com/) i made a simple movie app where it displays the current most popular movies.